 Image – Road trip fun, USA

-It was easy to choose where to go on our holiday as we both fancied a road trip, (a fortnight on a beach after being onboard a ship which visits a new port everyday did not hold much appeal).
-We both love the USA and so decided on a road trip from Miami.
+It was easy to choose where to go on our holiday as we both fancied a road trip.
+(A fortnight on a beach, after being onboard a ship which visits a new port everyday, did not hold much appeal).
+We both love the USA and so decided on a road trip starting in Miami.

 It was a fabulous holiday and it gave us the opportunity to really get to know one another.
 We roller skated up and down South Beach in Miami, scuba dived with reef sharks in Key Largo, drank far too many cocktails in Key West and acted like big kids in Orlando.
-We had booked the first nights accommodation and then stopped at places that took our fancy, resulting in us having to sleep one night in our rental car as we were unable to find a hotel with vacancies in Key West.
-(If this happened now, as parents of two young boys, it will clearly be an issue however as a young couple it just added to the adventure!)
+We had booked the first nights accommodation and then stopped at places that took our fancy.
+This resulted in having to sleep one night in our rental car as we were unable to find a hotel with vacancies in Key West.
+(If this happened now, as parents of two young boys, it will clearly be an issue, however as a young couple it just added to the adventure!)

 So it turns out we were compatible and both enjoy a mixture of experiences whilst on holiday… The rest as they say is history!

-Live somewhere you would never dream of living with children!
+Live somewhere you would never live with kids!

 Once kids come along the ‘must have list’ for your dream home grows by the minute… close to grandparents for childcare support, extra bedrooms, kids playroom, large garden, garage and attic to fill with baby stuff, good school catchment area, etc, etc. Before children there are none of these worries and so therefore choosing your first home is much simpler and provides more scope for freedom.